-Ghana's economy expanded by 5.4 percent in 2021, a five percentage points higher than the 0.4 percent recorded in the year 2020, a period that the COVID-19 pandemic brought the global economy to a standstill.

-Non-oil GDP growth stood at 6.9%.
-The strong growth
+Ghana's economy expanded by 5.4 percent in 2021, a five percentage points higher than the 0.4 percent recorded in the year 2020, when the COVID-19 pandemic brought the global economy to a standstill.
+Non-oil GDP growth rate stood at 6.9percent.
+The strong growth rate was largely driven by the Services sector, particularly the

-rate was largely driven by the Services sector, particularly the ICT sub-sector (33.1%) and the Agriculture sector, such as Fishing (13.4%).
+ICT sub-sector (33.1 percent) and the Agriculture sector, such as fishing (13.4 percent).
 Overall, the Services sector recorded the highest GDP growth rate of 9.4 percent in 2021.